bearbob/bearbob.github.io/content/post/a_year_of_learnings/index.md

 I will support them, tell them what experience I have with this problem so that they can start from a better position than I did.

 We have to accept the things we cannot change.
 But we can change a lot of things.

+## The Way Forward

+Even though I did not reach my initial goal, I have been happy with the outcome of the resolution.
+Looking back at the things I wrote down after a year, remembering the situations and thinking whether I still apply the learning was insightful.

+Looking forward to what I will learn in 2024!